zulip/zulip/docs/subsystems/schema-migrations.md

   to the table, performing data backfills, or building indexes.
 We have a `zerver/lib/migrate.py` library to help with adding columns and backfilling data.
-For building indexes on these tables, we should do this using SQL with postgres's CONCURRENTLY keyword.
+For building indexes on these tables, we should do this using SQL with Postgres's CONCURRENTLY keyword.

 * **Atomicity**.
 By default, each Django migration is run atomically inside a transaction.
 This can be problematic if one wants to do